TechnologyTravel Destination & Ideas for Your Next Tour -

-There are numerous good reasons to strategically declare the security of data in companies: starting with the progressive complexity of corporate IT to the integration of IoT (Internet of Things).
+Strategically declaring data security is crucial due to increasing corporate IT complexity and integration of the Internet of Things (IoT).
 What is the importance of IT security at the top of the executive floors?
 What else is moving the bosses when it comes to IT security?

 This is exactly what the IT security company Sophos wanted to find out in a broad study.
-The IPSOS opinion research institute interviewed high and higher managers (C-levels) in the three countries in the early summer of this year.
+IPSOS surveyed C-level managers across three countries in early summer, focusing on their perspectives on IT security.
 IT staff was expressly excluded.

 Some important findings from the study in the overview: